-Apprentices are invited to join us for a three month exposure program.
+Apprentices are invited to join us for an experiential program for 3-5 months.
 Our apprenticeship begins anytime from May through the end of July and runs through the middle of October culminating in our regional Sukkot festival.

 We offer 15 -30 hours of guided apprenticeship work exchange each week.
 Apprentices gain significant skills, training, and experience in permaculture design, homesteading, farming, preservation, spiritual and multi-generational Jewish education, leadership development, and natural building.
 Apprentices can expect to leave with skills and training in some the following: